natalia-sampaio/injective-blog/README.md

 -   Built-in support for **structured content, SEO metadata, and image optimization**.
 -   **Webhooks available**, allowing seamless content updates.
--   A wealth of **official documentation** makes it easy to learn and integrate.
+-   A wealth of **official documentation** makes it easy to learn, integrate and upgrade.

 ---